OpenStarbound/OpenStarbound/README.md

   2. `sudo dnf install cmake`
   3. `cmake --version` to verify

-* You will need at least the same dependencies ("basic libraries") as for Linux.
+* You will need at least the same dependencies ("basic libraries") as for Ubuntu.
 Some packages have different names or contents between Linux builds.
 Namely, Fedora uses "-devel" instead of "-dev" for development packages.

   1. `sudo dnf install` [pkg-config](## "will install pkgconf-pkg-config") libXmu-devel libXi-devel [libGL-devel](## "will install mesa-libGL-devel") mesa-libGLU-devel SDL2-devel python3-jinja2 ninja-build
   2. If you find out that you need any other dependencies not listed here, try finding them via [Fedora Packages](https://packages.fedoraproject.org/) first.
 And, preferably, improve this instruction.